SimpleITK/SimpleITK/docs/source/faq.rst

 not be found.
 It may be that the version of the dependent library has changed in the Python environment and is no longer compatible.
-One solution is to create a `environment.yml` file with all the packages required for your project, then create a new environment:
+One solution is to create a `environment.yml` file with all the packages required for a project, then create a new environment:

 .. code-block :: bash